wp141/OIF/README.md

 - If there are missing values for the individual criteria ratings (i.e. user did not rate that criteria), the criteria values are assigned to -1.
 - As previously mentioned, program is generalisable as it can scrape reviews from other similar pages on Tripadvisor, e.g. https://www.tripadvisor.com.au/Airline_Review-d8728931-Reviews-or5-Virgin-Australia.html#REVIEWS
 - Comprehensive use of both defensive programming and try-except blocks to prevent uncaught exceptions, and to continue execution in the event of an exception where appropriate.
+- The program clicks "read more" for each review prior to scraping it, to ensure the full content of the review, as well as any potential individual criteria ratings are available to be scraped.

 Limitations
 -----------